thepublicblogger: Happy 50th Birthday KP. How does a half century feel?

 KP: I had written and published 3 novels and even completed my first nationwide book tour over a decade earlier, although there were 3, it was Capturing Spring that kept my name alive for 15 years.
 One of my line brothers, Stephen was also a fan.
 But one day, rather he could no longer watch the slow-moving disaster or he just wanted something to read said “if you’re not going to write another book, than why don’t you blog” .

-Self-esteem still battered, skills all tattered, but it was the day I realized that we are controlled by our imagination Unable to write as Kendall F. Person, but enough self-awareness came through the fog, saying if I didn’t act, l would be doomed to I w, so imagined thepublicblogger
+Self-esteem still battered, skills all tattered, but it was the day I realized that we are controlled by our imagination Unable to write as Kendall F. Person, but enough self-awareness came through the fog, saying if I didn’t act, l would be doomed, so imagined thepublicblogger

 tpb: So that’s the day, you begin talking to yourself.

 FAVORITE MOVIE: HUSTLE & FLOW

 FAVORITE SONG: MY HEART by IvySoul Robinson, written by Kendall F. Person